supra423/basic2048Game/README.md

 My first programming project in Java!

 before you go screaming at me that I suck so bad
-I just started learning java like only 2 weeks ago lmao and this is also my very first project so don't expect that much from me LOL, besides, this is just a project that I want to gain experience from, future projects will be better, I PROMISE.
+I only had 2 weeks of java experience when I first started this project lmao and this is also my very first project so don't expect that much from me LOL, besides, this is just a project that I want to gain experience from, future projects will be better, I PROMISE.